Channels-DVR-Goodies/DVR2Plex/README.md

 all the way to "marvels.agents.of.shield".
-You find that you quickly build up a number of 'alternate' directories containing episodes of the same series - often duplicates (particularly if you have more than one source of recordings as I do - TiVo/kmttg, and Channels DVR)
+You find that you quickly build up a number of 'alternate' directories containing episodes of the same series - often duplicates (particularly if you have more than one source of recordings, as I do)

 Not good.
 This is the itch this tool scratches.